 Enter the required information, including the information from Step 1 above:

-For Connection Type, enter one of the following database class values depending on the connector whose custom OAuth client you want to configure:
+For Connection Type, select a database class value that corresponds to the connector whose custom OAuth client you want to configure.

 For Client ID, Client Secret and Redirect URL, enter the information you prepared in Step 1 above.